 WHERE TO REPORT SEXUAL HARASSMENT: Sexual harassment reports should be made to the Head of School and/or Director of Operations.
-However, in the event that these individuals are involved in the alleged harassment, then the complaint should be immediately filed with the Chairman of the school's Board of Directors.
+However, in the event that these individuals are involved in the alleged harassment, then the complaint should be immediately filed with the chair of the school's board of directors.